 Place of a Thousand Drips

 This is what you can expect to find when you travel the Roaring Fork Motor Nature Trail near Gatlinburg.
-Rarely can you find such a place that takes you out of your reality of cars, technology, and stress and put you in a comfort zone of natural beauty and tranquility unknown to many people.
+Rarely can you find such a place that takes you out of your reality of cars, technology, and stress.
+It puts you in a comfort zone of natural beauty and tranquility unknown to many people.
 This is just a small part of the Smoky Mountains that can be discovered as you travel on the path less traveled.
-It is simply an experience that can’t be accurately described with just words; it should be planned on your next visit to East Tennessee, even if you are not a big nature lover at the core.
+It is simply an experience that can’t be accurately described with just words.
+It should be planned on your next visit to East Tennessee.
+This is even if you are not a big nature lover at the core.